yukkeorg/obs-text-pango/README.md

 -----
 On Debian and its derivitaves you can install `libpango1.0-dev` for all the build time dependencies.
 Everywhere else its typically just `pango`.

+For precompiled binaries extract to `~/.config/obs-studio/plugins` and ensure dependencies are installed.

 Windows
 -----
 You will have to build the toolchain yourself, but it should be simplified if you have a posix shell environment such as cygwin and the visual studio build tools via https://github.com/kkartaltepe/pango-win32-build

+Install by extracting into your obs studio folder' `obs-plugins`

 Mac
 -----